dangerH/RO-MVP-Timer/README.txt

 Install instructions:
-Enter your MySQL HOSTNAME, USERNAME, PASSWORD and DATABASE inside the config.inc.php Upload all the files to your FTP directory and run the install.php from there while praying to god almighty that no errors are returned!
+Enter your MySQL HOSTNAME, USERNAME, PASSWORD and DATABASE inside the config.inc.php Upload all the files to your FTP directory and run the install.php from there.
+(If any errors occur, run around in panic and scream!)

 IMPORTANT: DELETE the install.php from your FTP after running it successfully.
 You should now be able to access the provided index.php.